Table of Contents

 Internet users will need one of three cards to access the internet:

-- Internet-Only Card: Patrons not eligible for a traditional library card, but who would like to purchase an internet only card may do so for a one- time fee of $2.00.
+• Internet-Only Card: Patrons not eligible for a traditional library card may apply for an internet only card.
 This card will only allow use of PC stations; internet-only cardholders will not be able to check out library materials.
 Internet-only cards are valid for one year from date of issuance, and renewable with a valid photographic ID, with current address.
 If lost, there is a $2.00 replacement fee.

-- Express PCs.
-Are available for 20-minute sessions.
+• Express PCs.
+Are available for 30 minute sessions.

 Limitations on supplementary time will be imposed whenever there is a reasonably based risk that supplementary time on the computer would deprive another patron or guest the opportunity to make use of a public computer.
 If all public access computers are in use when a request for supplementary time is made, staff may decline to grant supplementary time, or limit supplementary time in 15 minutes increments, until another computer becomes available.